-IELTS, International English Language Testing System, opens doors for opportunities worldwide.
-For example, for students to start studying in their chosen field in an international context and for people to move between countries for work.
+IELTS, International English Language Testing System, opens doors to opportunities worldwide, for example, for students to start studying in foreign universities and for professionals to seek work around the world.
 IELTS has an excellent international reputation and is the most widely accepted English language test.

 After you have registered for the IELTS exam, the British Council will send you an email confirming the first step of the registration.
 It will include a link to the payment webpage.
 When you receive the email, please click the link and make the payment.
 Once the payment is received and processed, the registration will be confirmed by an email sent by Finnbrit.

 Quick link: Click here to see how to interpret your test results.

 What is IELTS?+–

 The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration.
 It tests your language ability on the following elements:

 You can familiarise yourself with the IELTS test formats here.

 IELTS opens a door of opportunities.
 More than 10,000 organisations globally trust IELTS, so when you take the test you can be confident that it is recognised by educational institutions, employers, governments and professional bodies around the world.

 IELTS caters for English language variations across the globe.
-Each question and question combination in every release of the test is thoroughly researched and tested.
+Each question combination in every release of the test is thoroughly researched and tested.
 IELTS continues to set the standard for English language testing today, after having been first developed 30 years ago, in 1990.

-IELTS gives you the opportunity to have a real-life conversation with an examiner and get assessed based on your true language skills.
+IELTS gives you the opportunity to have an individual face-to-face conversation with an examiner and get assessed based on your true language skills.